New Zealand’s Ardern to leave office, sets October election

-WELLINGTON, New Zealand (AP) — Prime Minister Jacinda Ardern said Thursday she is stepping down as New Zealand’s leader and will not contest this year’s general elections.
+WELLINGTON, New Zealand (AP) — New Zealand Prime Minister Jacinda Ardern, whose empathetic handling of the nation’s worst mass-shooting and health-driven response to the coronavirus pandemic led her to become an international icon but who faced mounting criticism at home, said Thursday she was leaving office.

 Fighting back tears, Ardern told reporters in Napier that Feb.
-7 will be her last day in office.
+7 will be her last day as prime minister.

 “I am entering now my sixth year in office, and for each of those years, I have given my absolute all,” she said.

+She also announced that New Zealand’s next general elections would be held on Oct.
+14, and that she would remain a lawmaker until then.

+It’s unclear who will take over as prime minister until the election.
+Deputy Prime Minister Grant Robertson announced he wouldn’t be contesting for the leadership of the Labour Party, throwing the competition open.

-Ardern described her job as among the most privileged but challenging jobs and said doing it required having a reserve to face the unexpected.
-She said she no longer had that reserve to face another term in office.
+Ardern described her job as among the most privileged but challenging and said doing it required having a reserve to face the unexpected.
+She said she no longer had that reserve to serve another term.

 She said her time in office has been fulfilling but challenging.
 “But I am not leaving because it was hard.
 Had that been the case I probably would have departed two months into the job.
 I am leaving because with such a privileged role, comes responsibility, the responsibility to know when you are the right person to lead, and also, when you are not.
 I know what this job takes, and I know that I no longer have enough in the tank to do it justice.
 It is that simple,” she said.

-Ardern had faced a tough election campaign this year.
+Ardern had been facing tough election prospects.
 Her liberal Labour Party won reelection two years ago in a landslide of historic proportions, but recent polls have put her party behind its conservative rivals.

 She was lauded globally for her country’s initial handling of the coronavirus pandemic after New Zealand managed for months to stop the virus at its borders.
 But that zero-tolerance strategy was abandoned once it was challenged by new variants and vaccines became available.